Health Insurance at Age 26: Leaving Your Parent's Plan

 Some colleges offer a school health insurance plan for full-time students.
 This could be a good health insurance option for older students who can't continue their parent's coverage.
 It's also useful for any student who is attending school out of state.

-Let’s say, for example, that a student from Texas, who is covered under a parent’s health maintenance organization (HMO) in Texas, is attending college in Ohio.
-In that case, they would have to travel back to Ohio to visit the doctor.
+Let's say, for example, a student from Texas is covered under a parent's HMO (health maintenance organization) in Texas and is attending college in Ohio.
+In that case, they might have to travel back to Ohio to visit the doctor.
 It would make sense for the student to have their own health insurance plan in Ohio through a college or university.

 One of the advantages of choosing a school policy is the monthly cost can be grouped with your tuition, room and board.
 That makes it possible to use student loans to pay for your health insurance costs.